inverse/personal-site/about.md

 This blog is a place for me to write about semi-technical topics on things i've done, as a place to document and share with others.

-_Please note: Some  of the URLs for products I write about include affiliate tracking to generate some revenue._
+_note: Some  of the URL's for products I write about include affiliate tracking to generate some revenue._

 ## Curriculum Vitae